Adam-Muhtarif/admin-task/README.md

 There is no need for deploying this project.
 Forking and showing the code would suffice.

-## Extra Notifying Users About the Post
+## Bonus: Notifying Users About the Post
 You can potentially add a notification system.
 Whenever a user has been created, the backend system would send a notification.
 Use [Queue](https://docs.bullmq.io/)